UnhingedNuke/VisualCortexBENN/README.md

 ## License

-This project is licensed under the terms of the [MIT License](LICENSE).
+This project is licensed under the terms of the GPL 3.0 LICENSE.

 Author: Angela Trainor
 Date: 08/22/2025